Our Cleveland office has moved to 55 Public Square, Suite 1770, Cleveland, OH 44113.

 Update: A semblance of normalcy is returning to litigation and legal issues throughout the country.
 Once dormant, litigation is slowly returning to a more normal status.
 As before, Social Security disability hearings continue to occur, mostly by telephone.
 The administration is conducting some hearings by video as well.

-In most all legal forums, if individuals do not have video capabilities on their phone, I-pad or computer, then telephone or in-person accommodations are available.
+In most all legal forums, if individuals do not have video capabilities on their phone, iPad or computer, then telephone or in-person accommodations are available.

 Long term disability claims are being processed at pre-pandemic levels.
 Still, many insurance carrier employees are working remotely and communication delays may occur.